Airlines and Gogo offer wifi and souvenir lapel pins.

 The 1-inch colorful lapel pins are relatively simple in design.
 They feature the airline’s logo coupled with the neon green Gogo logo, which depicts an arc over the text.
 In the center of its pin, AirTram featured an airplane in flight with sound waves on either side.

 With these lapel pins, passengers will instantly know that WiFi is available.
 And for more information, they can read more about it in a flyer found in the seat pocket.

-?Everyone looks to flight attendants for safety instructions, food and drinks, and more.
-These Gogo lapel pins are the best inexpensive advertising that the airlines have right now,? he said.
+Paul concluded by saying, “Everyone looks to flight attendants for safety instructions, food and drinks, and more.
+These Gogo souvenir lapel pins are the best inexpensive advertising that the airlines have right now,”.